 MacDon is a harvesting equipment specialist acquired by Linamar in early 2018 in an effort to increase its presence in the Food and Agriculture market.
 In 2019, MacDon celebrated its 70th year in business.
-With operations based in Winnipeg, Canada, MacDon is an 0EM brand name that is synonymous globally with broad acre agriculture harvesting performance and quality.
+With operations based in Winnipeg, Canada, MacDon is an OEM brand name that is synonymous globally with broad acre agriculture harvesting performance and quality.
 The company has a long history of bringing market leading technology and innovations to the market.
 Its products include combine grain header attachments, like the FlexDraperTM, self-propelled windrowers (SPW), pick-up headers and hay products.
 MacDon also sells combine corn header attachments that are produced in Linamar's OROS Division in Hungary.
 The Company plans to grow its agricultural platform to expand its product offerings and increase penetration in both new and underserved global markets.
 Today, MacDon sells through an extensive wholesale dealer & distributor network across the globe who in turn retails the equipment to end user farmer owner/operators.

 The OROS Division was initially acquired by Linamar in the early 1990s.
 Its operations have a long history in the Eastern European agriculture market.
 OROS is an OEM brand that designs and manufactures high-quality combine corn and sunflower headers.
 In addition, the company manufactures a variety of private label agriculture and industrial equipment assemblies for external customers.
 With the recent square footage expansion and new capital investment in equipment, OROS will serve as the European manufacturing footprint for both Skyjack and MacDon as they continue to increase their market share across the Europe markets.
-The Industrial Segment has 6 manufacturing locations, 4 R&D centers and 11 sales offices in 11 countries in North and South America, Europe, Australia and Asia.
+The Industrial Segment has 5 manufacturing locations, 4 R&D centers and 15 sales offices in 11 countries in North and South America, Europe, Australia and Asia.

-The Industrial Segment's product sales decreased by approximately \$105.7 million, or 5.6%, to \$1.8 billion in 2019 compared with \$1.9 billion in 2018.
-The sales decrease was primarily due to 1) reduced access equipment volumes in Europe and North America as certain key customers adjusted their capital spend in light of uncertainty in the markets as well as fleet rationalization due to recent consolidation; and 2) agricultural sales which were down slightly, primarily due to poor crop conditions, stagnant commodity prices and the ongoing trade war between the US and China governments.
+The Industrial Segment's product sales decreased by approximately \$608.4 million, or 34.2%, to \$1.2 billion in 2020 compared with \$1.8 billion in 2019.
+The sales decrease was due to access equipment sales declines primarily attributed to adverse conditions associated with the COVID-19 pandemic in North America and Europe.